And the biggest cause of musculoskeletal disorders? Heavy lifting.

 Remember, as well that under the Work Health and Safety Act (Qld), employers are obligated to ensure workers’ health and safety, and workers must comply with instructions given to that end.

 There are, additionally, standards applicable to manual tasks – for example, addressing risk in relation to specific activities such as moving or lifting weighted bags.
+If you've been injured at work due to heavy lifting and would like to check if you can start a claim, get in touch with Smith's Lawyers and talk to our personal injury lawyers located in Brisbane, Gold Coast and Sunshine Coast.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.